 The medications that dermatologists prescribe include the following, which have all been approved by the US.
 Food and Drug Administration (FDA) to treat AKs:

-This is not a treatment option for a woman who is pregnant.
-5-FU can harm an unborn baby.
+5-FU is not a treatment option for a woman who is pregnant.
+This medication can harm an unborn baby.

 Diclofenac sodium gel: This medication tends to cause less of a skin reaction than 5-FU, but it can still be very effective.
 You will need to apply it twice a day for 2 to 3 months.

 While using this medication, you must protect your treated skin from the sun.
 Your dermatologist can tell you the best way to protect your skin.

 Imiquimod cream: This can be a good option for the face because you can apply it once (or twice) a week, so you don’t get lots of redness and crusting.
 You may need to apply it for 12 to 16 weeks.

 If 12 to 16 weeks is too long, you may be able to use the medication a bit differently.
 You’d apply imiquimod every night for 2 weeks.
 For the next 2 weeks, you’d give your skin a break.
 Then you’d apply it again, using it every night for 2 weeks.

 Tirbanibulin ointment: This may be an option for treating AKs on your face and scalp.
 You apply this medication for five days in a row.
 After five days, the treatment ends.